 Unfortunately you will have to be satisfied with seeing the attractive château from the village below the castle - it is not open to the public.
 Better views can be had nearby than in the village itself - there is a good view of the castle if you look back from a little way along the road towards Carsac, and like Chateau Beynac the river also gives an impressive view if you are passing by in a canoe.

 The Chateau de Montfort sits on a rocky outcrop overlooking the 'Cingle de Montfort' which is a loop in the river and views from near the castle over the Cingle de Montfort are very pretty.

 Places to visit nearby

 The medieval village of Domme is nearby.
 Domme is one of France's most beautiful villages and also has excellent views over the Dordogne.
 It also has a cave system under its main square which can be visited.

-La Roque-Gageac is another 'most beautiful village' and as well as its beautiful medieval buildings and riverside position it is planted throughout with a lush profusion of palms, banana plants, bamboo and lots more.
+La Roque-Gageac is another 'most beautiful village' close to Montfort and as well as its beautiful medieval buildings and riverside position it is planted throughout with a lush profusion of palms, banana plants, bamboo and lots more.

 Map of Chateau de Montfort and places nearby

 Visit near Chateau de Montfort with France This Way reviews

 ... or see ALL recommended places to visit in Dordogne